 Border towns rely on tourism dollars so they try to keep tourists safe.
 However, many incidents are purely crimes of opportunity and can be prevented with a little precaution.

-Here are a few safety travel tips for snowbirds in Los Algodones and other Mexican border towns:
+Here are a few safety travel tips for snowbirds planning to make a border crossing in Los Algodones and other Mexican border towns:

 - Don’t draw attention to yourself.
 Dress and act in a way that allows you to blend in with other tourists.